therealextreme/Lynchburg-Smash-Stream-Tools/README.md

 Create a file in the root of the repository named `SMASHGG_TOKEN.txt` with your smash.gg API key, found under developer settings on smash.gg.

+Go to the file where all steam overlay is stored and right click the file bar and select "copy address"

-Open a command line to the root of the repository and enter these commands:
+Open a command line to the root of the repository

+This is done by first opening the command console (can be done by doing `windows key` + `r` and then typing `cmd` and pressing enter

+Then type in

+    cm [paste your file address here for the root of the repository]"

+and the press `enter`

+For the first install, enter these commands:

     npm install
     node server.js

 After running once you can just use `node server.js` to run the overlay.

-It will provide a list of urls, which are used for overlays and control.
+It will provide a list of urls that can be copy pasted into a browser.
+These are used for overlays and control.
 This window must be left running as long as you are using the overlays.

 Go into OBS or Streamlabs and set up a new browser source.
 Check `Local file` and set the source to whatever location the executable gives you.

+This can be done by taking the file address written out in the command console and pasting it into center bottom search bar in the `Local File` file browser and pressing enter.

-Set the width to 1920 (1280 if streaming in 720p) and the height to 1080 (720 if streaming in 720p).
+Back in OBS, set the width to 1920 (1280 if streaming in 720p) and the height to 1080 (720 if streaming in 720p).

 Check `Shutdown Source When Not Visible` and `Refresh Broswer Source When Scene Becomes Active` before closing the properties.